thilaire/missionBoard/docs/Steps.md

 (waiting for the "phase 3" button to be on)

 7. Countdown
--> countdown starts with 10s
+-> countdown starts with 16s
--> need to push GO around 0 (otherwise start to 5)
+(waiting for the "Go" button to run the countdown, then takeoff)

+8. Takeoff
+-> vertical flight